Seattle in the Spring

 Seahurst Park

-Seahurst Park is a hidden gem that stands as an absolute oasis.
-One moment, you're driving through town, and the next you find yourself transported into lush, quiet woods that open into a peaceful beach.
-This quiet park is the perfect place to unwind and take in a beautiful spring day, or better yet, come here just before sunset to watch the sun set behind the Olympic Mountains across the waters of the Sound.
+Seahurst Park is an oasis within Burien.
+One moment, you're driving through town, and the next, you're transported into verdant, quiet woods that open into a peaceful beach along Puget Sound.
+This secluded park is the perfect place to unwind and take in a beautiful spring day.
+The playground is right on the shoreline, so you can admire the views while letting kids get their energy out.
+Or, arrive just before sunset to watch the sun set behind the Olympic Mountains across the waters of the Sound.

 More to Explore